andrzejnovak/combine_postfits/README.md

 OPTIONS:
-  -h, --help            show this help message and exit --input, -i INPUT     Input combine fitDiagnostics file (default: fitDiagnosticsTest.root) --output, -o OUTPUT   Output folder (will becreated if it doesn't exist). (default: plots) --fit {all,prefit,fit_s,fit_b}
+  -h, --help            show this help message and exit --input, -i INPUT     Input combine fitDiagnostics file (default: fitDiagnosticsTest.root) --output, -o OUTPUT   Output folder (will becreated if it doesn\'t exist). (default: plots) --fit {all,prefit,fit_s,fit_b}
                         Shape set to plot. (default: all) --cats CATS           Categories to plot.
 Either a comma-separated list of categories to plot (`cat1,cat2`) or a mapping of categories to plot and/or merge